ARDYN-A/CodeReader/README.md

 # CodeReader

 A small project for C++ multithreading practice.
-This will be a program that counts lines of code in a directory using multithreading.
+This program will read lines of code in a directory and its subdirectories with multiple threads.